Skip to content

 Career tips

-It's a good idea to get practical experience to put together a portfolio of work to show employers.
+It's a good idea to get practical experience and put together a portfolio of work to show employers what you can do.

-You could:get involved with amateur theatre; take part in student film, theatre and photography projects; work at charity or student fashion shows; work shadow an established make-up artist or photographer; work in a related area like a department store cosmetics counter, wedding and events make-up
+You could:get involved with amateur theatre; take part in student film, theatre and photography projects; help out at charity or student fashion shows; work shadow an established make-up artist or photographic stylist

 Further information

-You can find out more about careers in make-up on stage and screen from ScreenSkills.
+You can find out more about careers in stage and screen make-up from ScreenSkills and Get Into Theatre.

 Showing jobs in: